Mandy Powers Norrell: South Carolina House of Representatives

 In 2016 she gave the official Democratic response to Governor Nikki Haley's State of the State address.

+Lt.
+Governor race

 On May 5, 2018, James Smith selected her as his Lieutenant Governor running mate in his bid for Governor of South Carolina in the 2018 election, but they were defeated by Governor Henry McMaster and his running mate, Pamela Evette, on November 6, 2018.

 Norell was defeated for reelection in November 2020.

 Personal life

 Mandy Powers Norrell married fellow attorney Mitchell A. Norrell on March 18, 1995.
 Together they have two children; Powers Thaddeus and Emma Ross.
 Norrell and her family reside in Lancaster, South Carolina.

 Controversial Army–Navy Game remark

 Following the Army–Navy Game on December 14, 2019, Norrell sent a tweet accusing players of making "white power" hand gestures.
 Officials from the United States Military Academy and the United States Naval Academy investigated the incident and cleared the accused cadets and midshipmen of wrongdoing.
 Norrell deleted the tweet and apologized.